 Three Northern New Mexico counties of Rio Arriba, Los Alamos, and Santa Fe are implementing FBP replication projects.
 Program replication involves three phases: building community capacity, hiring and training staff, and implementing services for families.

 The Rio Arriba FBP, in association with Presbyterian Española Hospital, with support and assistance of the LANL Foundation, completed the first two phases of program replication in 2007 and 2008.
 This program has been providing home visiting services to families since May 2008, and service coordination has occurred with more than 22 community partners.
 Staff education and training are comprehensive and on-going.
 In 2008, services were provided to over 40% of eligible families in the county, with 102 families receiving 1,213 home visits.
 These visits included prenatal and postpartum visits by trained Home Visitors and a Nurse Home Visitor.

-Both the Los Alamos County (in association with the Los Alamos Medical Center) and the Santa Fe County (an initiative of the Santa Fe Children’s Project of the United Way of Santa Fe County in association with Christus St. Vincent Regional Medical Center) have completed the community capacity building phase of their program replication process and began offering services to families in 2009.
+Both the Los Alamos County and the Santa Fe County (an initiative of the Santa Fe Children’s Project of the United Way of Santa Fe County) have completed the community capacity building phase of their program replication process and began offering services to families in 2009.